-Oatmeal Raisin Cookie Recipe
+The BEST Oatmeal Raisin Cookie Recipe?

-But I digress.
-You’re probably just here for the cookies!
-And I cannot blame you.
-These easy oatmeal raisin cookies are the real deal.
-My brother – who is a notoriously picky eater and basically doesn’t like anything desserts that don’t contain copious amount of chocolate – polished off a half dozen of these in just minutes!
+My brother – a notoriously picky eater – just polished off a dozen of these cookies in an hour.
 And requested I bake more for our family Christmas party!
 I call that a win!

-If you’ve never browned butter before, don’t fret!
-It’s really simple.
-You’ll need a pan, two sticks of butter, and a touch of patience – that’s it!
-You’ll start off melting the butter in a skillet.
-Once the butter has completely melted, you’ll continue to cook the butter, on medium heat, until it’s transformed into a deep golden brown color.
-And smells slightly nutty.
+- You’ll need a pan, two sticks of butter, and a touch of patience – that’s it!
+You’ll start by melting the butter in a skillet.
+Once the butter melts, you will continue cooking it until it turns into a golden brown color.
+The melted butter should also smell slightly nutty.

-You want it solid, but soft enough that when you gently press it with your finger it leaves an indentation.
-It’s so important that your butter is at the proper temperature before you begin baking.
+- You want it solid, but soft enough that when you gently press it with your finger it leaves an indentation.
+It’s very important that your butter is at the proper temperature before you begin baking.
 If it’s too warm, your cookies will bake up flat and spread all over the pan.
 If it’s too cold, you’ll struggle to get your cookies to spread as much as they should.

 How to Make Oatmeal Raisin Cookies

-- Preheat Your Oven: Like most cookie recipes, you’ll want to preheat your oven to 350 degrees.
+- Baking Prep: Like most cookie recipes, you’ll want to preheat your oven to 350 degrees.
 Be sure to do this at least 30 minutes prior to baking!
+Line two large baking sheets with parchment paper.
+Put them aside until you need them.

 More Oatmeal Cookie Recipes: